 Due to ice and snow, the shuttle bus service from the village (parking lot P4, “Alpsee”) to Mary’s Bridge (Neuschwanstein castle) is currently not operating.

-Please use the horse carriages or the hiking path in order to reach Neuschwanstein Castle.
+Please use the hiking path in order to reach Neuschwanstein Castle.

 Thank you for your understanding.

 The guided tours in Neuschwanstein Castle are not affected by this.

 The horse carriage service to Neuschwanstein castle is currently operating without restrictions.

 The horse carriage service from the village (in front of the Ticket Center) to Hohenschwangau Castle is currently not operating.

 During winter season, of the castle, there is no horse carriage transfer to Hohenschwangau castle.